AppFabric

 Improve performance of your SharePoint 2010 applications using Windows Server AppFabric caching

 Besides SharePoint my very dear topics is performance optimizations and new technologies, so here’s a post mixing all these together.
 Background Caching is one way to improve the performance of any application, there are several ways to do it in-memory, disk etc etc. SharePoint 2010 has a set of caching capabilities, most of them are in-memory caches and some involve disk or even SQL based.
 One problem with (especially) in-memory caching is that if you have a farm different servers may display different results, which is due to the fact that the different servers cached information at different times.
+Another problem with in-memory caching is that it’s per process, that is that you have different caches for different web applications and application pools.

 Windows Azure